Dual Career Program

 Eligibility for assistance through the Dual Career Program

-The program is now in place to assist primarily the spouse/partner of new faculty hires with their employment search and networking in the community for their first two years in the area.
-It also assists the spouse/partner of candidates of a national search or when an issue of retention is identified.
+The program assists primarily the spouse/partner of new faculty hires with their employment search and networking in the community for their first two years in the area.
+The program also assists the spouse/partner of candidates of a national search or when an issue of retention is identified.

 How Dual Career Program works